protontypes/open-sustainable-technology/README.md

 - [pommesdispatch](https://github.com/pommes-public/pommesdispatch) - A bottom-up fundamental power market model for the German electricity sector.
 - [openCEM](https://github.com/openCEMorg/openCEM) - Capacity Expansion Model and Optimiser for the Australian National Energy Market.
 - [NEMO](https://github.com/bje-/NEMO) - The National Electricity Market Optimizer is a chronological dispatch model for testing and optimizing different portfolios of conventional and renewable electricity generation technologies.

+### Energy Data Accessibility and Integration
+- [OpenNEM](https://github.com/opennem/opennem-fe) - Aims to make the wealth of public Australian Electricity Market data more accessible to a wider audience.
+- [The Public Utility Data Liberation Project](https://github.com/catalyst-cooperative/pudl) - Makes the US' energy data easier to access and use.
+- [Open Data Access Tools](https://github.com/openEDI/open-data-access-tools) - Aims to improve and automate access to high-value energy datasets across the U.S. Department of Energy's programs, offices, and national laboratories, and help researchers and industry to accelerate analysis and advance innovation.
+- [Power Station Dictionary](https://github.com/OSUKED/Power-Station-Dictionary) - A power station dictionary that enables mapping between various naming conventions and associated plant metadata.
+- [powerplantmatching](https://github.com/PyPSA/powerplantmatching) - A toolset for cleaning, standardizing and combining multiple power plant databases.
+- [TransitionZero Python Client](https://github.com/transition-zero/tz-client) - This Python Client gives programmatic access to all the functionality of TransitionZero, a not-for-profit set to decarbonise energy systems by supporting global businesses and emerging market governments with open, granular and accessible data.
+- [entsoe-py](https://github.com/EnergieID/entsoe-py) - A Python client for the ENTSO-E API (European Network of Transmission System Operators for Electricity).
+- [pyEIA](https://github.com/thomastu/pyEIA) - An Energy Information Administration API Python client for researchers who need data.
+- [EIA](https://github.com/ropensci/eia) - An R package wrapping the US Energy Information Administration open data API.
+- [eiapy](https://github.com/systemcatch/eiapy) - A simple wrapper for the U.S. Energy Information Administration API.
+- [feo-client](https://github.com/transition-zero/feo-client) - Crafted for energy systems modellers seeking access to data for nodes, assets, technologies, as well as the data supporting models and scenarios published by TransitionZero.
+- [EIAdata](https://github.com/Matt-Brigida/EIAdata) - Provides programmatic access to the Energy Information Administration's API.
+- [PowerGenome](https://github.com/PowerGenome/PowerGenome) - A tool to quickly and easily create inputs for power systems models.
+- [conventional power plants](https://github.com/Open-Power-System-Data/conventional_power_plants) - Contains data on conventional power plants for Germany as well as other selected European countries.
+The data include individual power plants with their technical characteristics.
+- [Open Power System Data](https://open-power-system-data.org/data-sources) - A list of primary data sources that are helpful for power system modeling of Europe.
+- [time series](https://github.com/Open-Power-System-Data/time_series) - Contains scripts that compile time series data of the European power system.
+- [Power grid frequency data base](https://osf.io/by5hu/) - This data set contains precisely time stamped (GPS referenced) frequency data from several power grids around the world in one second resolution and 1 hour excerpts of raw data.
+- [gridstatus](https://github.com/kmax12/gridstatus) - Provides standardized API to access energy data from the major Independent System Operators in the United States.
+- [ElexonDataPortal](https://github.com/OSUKED/ElexonDataPortal) - Wrapper for the Balancing Mechanism Reporting Service API to balance power flowing on to and off from the electricity Transmission System in Great Britain.
+- [NYISOToolkit](https://github.com/m4rz910/NYISOToolkit) - A collection of modules for accessing power system data, generating statistics, and creating visualizations from the New York Independent System Operator.
+- [Global Power Plant Database](https://github.com/wri/global-power-plant-database) - A comprehensive, global and open source database of power plants.
+- [GeoNuclearData](https://github.com/cristianst85/GeoNuclearData) - Database with information about Nuclear Power Plants worldwide.
+- [UKgrid](https://github.com/RamiKrispin/UKgrid) - An R data package with the UK National Grid historical demand for electricity between April 2005 and October 2019.
+- [ESIOS](https://github.com/SanPen/ESIOS) - Comprehensive library to access the Spanish electricity market entity in Python.
+- [energy-data](https://github.com/owid/energy-data) - Data on global energy consumption (primary energy, per capita, and growth rates), energy mix, electricity mix and other relevant metrics.
+- [EnergyData.Info](https://energydata.info/) - An open data platform from the World Bank Group providing access to datasets and data analytics that are relevant to the energy sector.
+- [The FfE Open Data Portal](http://opendata.ffe.de/) - Offers an overview of free datasets for modelling energy demand and generation.
+- [open-MaStR](https://github.com/OpenEnergyPlatform/open-MaStR) - Download and process German energy data from BNetzA database Marktstammdatenregister.
+- [Energy System Technology Data](https://github.com/PyPSA/technology-data) - Compilation of assumptions about energy system technologies such as cost, efficiency and lifetime that can be read by energy system modelling software.

+### Energy Policy
+- [Energy Policy Simulator](https://github.com/EnergyInnovation/eps-us) - The open-source United States Energy Policy Simulator estimates environmental and economic impacts of hundreds of climate and energy policies.
+- [Open Energy Tracker](https://gitlab.com/diw-evu/oet/openenergytracker) - An open data platform for monitoring and visualizing energy policy targets.
+- [EMILE](https://github.com/cityssm/EMILE) - An application to aggregate energy consumption data across several municipal assets and report usage to monitor and manage emissions.
+- [AMIRIS](https://gitlab.com/dlr-ve/esy/amiris/amiris) - An agent-based simulation of electricity markets and their actors enabling researchers to analyse and evaluate energy policy instruments and their impact on the actors.

 ### Grid Analysis and Planning
 - [Egret](https://github.com/grid-parity-exchange/Egret) - A Python-based package for electrical grid optimization based on the Pyomo optimization modeling language.